How to Manage, Engage and Motivate a Hybrid Workforce Long-Term

 Social Media Collaboration

 Instagram is a key culture tool for Target in India – it helps them reach out to their team members and engage with them in ways that are fun, creative and unconventional.
 Employees share pictures of their home office spaces and work companions, offer productivity tips, discuss learning new skills, exchange recipes and more.
 Target took things one notch higher by extending Instagram engagement to include the families of the team members, too.
 These opportunities to engage were a great sense-check for the organization.
-They provided a deeper understanding of how the teams were feeling.
+They provided a deeper understanding of how the teams were feeling while working in globally distributed teams.
 This helped address their needs and move each other forward.

 While some employees — for instance, mothers of young children — might prefer working from home, young people living by themselves seek social connections at work and prefer being in the office.
 “These kinds of situations may lead to managers giving better ratings to those who are ‘visible’ in the office,” warns Girish Kamath, Vice President & Managing Director India at Scientific Games India.
-He thinks it might be wise in the long-term to make it compulsory for everyone to come to office at a regular frequency.
+He thinks it might be wise in the long-term to make it compulsory for everyone to come to office at a regular frequency and not function completely remotely in distributed teams.
 It might prove valuable if the teams come to the office for high-value activities like training, orientation, town halls, leadership interactions etc.

 Evolving role of the leaders

 The radical changes COVID brought about have had a great impact on the mental and emotional health of the employees.
 It has changed the way we interact with each other.
 People are feeling burnt out.
-Leaders are often left perplexed as they fail to connect with their workforce remotely.
+Leaders are often left perplexed as they fail to connect with their workforce operating in geographically distributed teams and functioning remotely.
 To address this issue, organizations need to design new ways of engaging with people.
 According to Ashish Grover, CIO at Falabella Group, it needs new types of soft skills training for everyone, but especially for leaders who are directly responsible for people management.
 The dimensions of empathy have suddenly become a lot more important in the business landscape.

 The physical office is still valuable